top of page

 To uphold and defend the Constitution of the United States of America; to recognize law and order; to foster and perpetuate loyalty to the United State of America; to preserve memories and experiences of American military veterans of all wars, especially those veterans of the World War I U.S. Army AEF from which our name originates; to promote a sense of individual obligation to the community, state and nation; to promote peace and prosperity for our American citizenry; to prepare for and respond to natural and manmade crisis, and to safeguard and transmit to every member the principles of justice, freedom and democracy.

-[1] The U.S.VEF is in possession of the original corporate charter and corporate records of the Veterans of WW1 of the USA, Inc. by Act of the 85th Congress of the United Sates July 18, 1958 and certified the National Archives and Records Association.
+[1] The U.S.VEF is custodian of the corporate charter and several records of the Veterans of WW1 of the USA, Inc. by Act of the 85th Congress of the United Sates July 18, 1958 and certified by the National Archives and Records Association.
+As such, it claims a historical and legacy connection.
+However, custody does not confer owenrship.

 U.S. Army VEF